-The first versions of the XC40 Recharge are priced a little higher than we'd hoped, at £53,155 for the equipment-packed R-Design.
-Cheaper models are expected to be slowly introduced later as demand wanes.
+The first versions of the XC40 Recharge are priced a little higher than we'd hoped, even though they include insurance and servicing.
+Cheaper models are being introduced but they still cost £50,000.

-That puts it bang in the middle of the two more expensive Tesla Model 3s – the Long Range and the Performance.
+It's inevitable that most buyers will compare it to the best-selling Tesla Model 3, and the XC40 is half way between the Long Range and the Performance versions.
 Both of these are faster and have a longer range, but are not as practical as the SUV-shaped Volvo.

 If you are used to running a petrol or diesel SUV, the running costs of an all-electric XC40 are going to be a revelation.
 Just over a tenner’s worth of electricity from your home charger will take you about 250 miles.
 The same amount would buy you about 70 miles’ worth at a petrol station.
-The EV’s servicing will be cheaper too, and of course you’ll be exempt from congestion and emission zone charging in major cities.
+The EV has free servicing and insurance are included in the package for three years too, and of course you’ll be exempt from congestion and emission zone charging in major cities.

 The biggest saving will be if you are getting the XC40 Recharge as a company car.
 The new benefit-in-kind rules mean the pure electric Volvo is rated for tax at just 1% for 2020/21, meaning you’ll save enough out of your wages every year to go on a very nice family holiday.